davecanderson/docs/docs/blazor-litestream.md

 x mix blazor-litestream-aws
 :::

-Since Litestream is tied to deployment, hosting environment & preferred configured storage, we've had to create a matrix of configurations to integrate with depending on which template you use.
+Since Litestream is tied to deployment, hosting environment & preferred configured storage, we've created a matrix of configurations to cover each of the supported templates and storage preferences.

 | Project Template     | AWS S3                  | Azure Blob Storage        | SFTP (generic)           |
 |----------------------|-------------------------|---------------------------|--------------------------|